cubiclesoft/php-misc/docs/xterm.md

 Parameters:

-* $type - A string containing one of 'block', 'underline', or 'bar'.
-The 'bar' type is XTerm only.
+* $type - A string containing one of "block", "underline", or "bar".
+The "bar" type is XTerm only.
 * $blink - A boolean indicating whether or not the cursor should blink.

 Returns:  Nothing.